tylermcnamara/CSC305-App/business/UserResearch.md

   * Supporting Data: We had a total of 67 participants respond to our survey.
 With 50.7% of survey participants or 34 people chose "An Option for Both" where as 41.8% of survey participants or 28 people wanted a dark theme.
 With the remaing percentage of 7.5% of survey participants or 5 people wanting a light theme.
   * Team Action: We will give the user the option to choose what theme they like for the app, making sure all of the text and graphics of each screen of the app can automatiicaly adjust to this change as well.
 * Observation 4:
-  * Observation Statement:
+  * Observation Statement: Most people do not use a bugeting app, mainly because they cost money to be beneficial.
+Also, some participants dont trust budget apps with their banking credentials.
-  * Supporting Data:
+  * Supporting Data: 76.1% of partcipants do not use a budgeting app.
+The two most common reasons why were that they cost money and arent trustworthy.
-  * Team Action:
+  * Team Action: To gain and mantain users, we will provide free budgeting so that users can gain financially without cost to do so.
+We also will use 2FA, to lockdown user information.